andreasmlbngaol/stegasaurus/README.md

 * [Limitations & Known Issues](#limitations--known-issues)
 * [Build Instructions (Developers)](#build-instructions-developers)

-Stegasaurus is a Kotlin Multiplatform and Compose Multiplatform application designed to demonstrate practical steganography combined with hybrid cryptography.
+Stegasaurus is a Kotlin Multiplatform and Compose Multiplatform application designed to demonstrate practical steganography combined with **signcryption-lite**.
 It supports the following platforms:

 * **Android**
 * **Desktop** (Linux, Ubuntu)
-* **Web** (alpha; unstable and experimental)
+* **Web** (alpha; very unstable and experimental)

 The project embeds encrypted messages inside images, producing a **PNG file** as output.